Sri Lanka says it will default on its entire $51-billion external debt

 It has come to a point that making debt payments is impossible, the country’s central bank governor said.

-Crisis-hit Sri Lanka on Tuesday said it would default on its entire external debt worth $51 billion (nearly Rs 39,000 crore) pending a bailout from the International Monetary Fund, AFP reported.
+Crisis-hit Sri Lanka on Tuesday said it would default on its entire external debt worth $51 billion (over Rs 3.88 lakh crore) pending a bailout from the International Monetary Fund, AFP reported.

 A country’s external debt pertains to the money borrowed by it from foreign lenders through commercial banks, governments, or international financial institutions.

-“It has come to a point that making debt payments are challenging and impossible,” Governor of Central Bank of Sri Lanka P Nandalal Weerasinghe, according to the Hindustan Times.
+“It has come to a point that making debt payments are challenging and impossible,” Governor of Central Bank of Sri Lanka P Nandalal Weerasinghe said, according to the Hindustan Times.
 “The best action that can be taken is to restructure debt and avoid a hard default.”

+The country’s finance ministry said that it has approached the IMF for assistance to formulate an economic recovery program and for emergency funds.

+“The government is also seeking financial help from its other multilateral and bilateral partners,” a statement by the ministry said.

 The island nation has been mired in public debt over the last few months.
 Amid a decline in the country’s foreign currency reserves, Sri Lankans are facing shortages of medicines, milk powder, cooking gas, kerosene and other essential items.